 - Additional scholarship information can be found at through the MSU Library's Grants Database.

 Doctoral students who meet eligibility requirements are eligible for loans and federal work-study options.
-Full-time on-Grounds students may also qualify for assistantships and fellowships through the Curry School of Education.
+Full-time on-Grounds students may also qualify for assistantships and fellowships through the Curry School of Education and Human Development.
 To be considered for this funding, applicants must complete questions specific to departmental aid within the online application.

 Continuing doctoral students who hold Curry graduate assistantships or fellowships should notify their assistantship supervisor, committee chair, and/or program area chair if they wish to be considered for the same or a different graduate assistantship or fellowship for the upcoming academic year.
 Continuing doctoral students who have not yet been awarded an assistantship or fellowship, but wish to be considered for the following academic year, should speak to their doctoral committee chair and members, department chairs, or program area heads regarding their department procedure for applying for the following year’s available assistantships and fellowship funding.
 Procedures among departments may vary, as will available positions and funding.

 Doctoral students who do not receive financial aid packages in the form of graduate assistantships or fellowships are encouraged to speak to their program or committee chairs and members, class instructors, as well as the principal investigators (PIs) regarding potential paid positions on grant-funded projects ongoing at the Curry School and throughout the University.